Founder member of G.R.E.S. Unidos de Londres (London School of Samba)

 such as Gerry Hunt and Carlos, were also members of the now famous Grand

-help form the LSS along with Bosco de Oliveira, the schools first Musical
+help form the London School of Samba along with Bosco de Oliveira, the schools first Musical

 Director.
 He said that it was through Carlos, that he was first approached